SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Contact-Matching.md

 - Contact Matching Method - set to "Admissions"
 - Matching Only - check if want to match on field only, not to write data to field.

-* Create a Custom Metadata record for each field value you want to be added to the Contact record.
-Note that you have the option to either map values from the Summit Events Registration record or add hardcoded values that will be added to the Contact record.
+* Create a Custom Metadata record for each field value, beyond the standard mapped fields, you want to be added to the Contact record.
-      + If you are mapping field values from Summit Events Registration make sure you use the field API name, not the field label.

 Here is an example of what the Custom Metadata records look like for Contacts: